eamena-project/eamena-arches-dev/dbs/database.eamena/docs/README.md

 # EAMENA 4 Install Docs

-For Ash to do ASAP.
-For now, see [Arches 7](notes/Arches%207.md) and [Arches 7 Upgrade](notes/Arches%207%20Upgrade.md).
-Much of this can be automated.
+In progress.
+For now, see [Arches 7 Upgrade](notes/Arches%207%20Upgrade.md).

 These docs describe the process of (a) installing an empty EAMENA-customised version of Arches 7.3, and (b) copying the data from an old EAMENA v3 instance to the new database.